sirlipton/Cypress/README.md

-Test2.js - adds Cashews to cart and proceeds to checkout
+Test2.js - adds an item to cart (Cashews specifically) and proceeds to checkout